ringcentral/ringcentral-api-docs/docs/basics/partner-compatibility.md

 ### Constructing a Login URL for RingCentral Partners

 Developers should take care in building the URLs used to initiate the login and authorization (a.k.a.
 OAuth) flow for their app, as the URL will specify the logo that will appear on the login page.
-Here is a sample login URL that will display the BT Cloud Phone logo to the user on our login page.
+Here is a sample login URL that will display the BT Cloud Work logo to the user on our login page.

 ```
 https://platform.ringcentral.com/restapi/oauth/authorize\